Last updated January 15th, 2022.

 A country’s strong economic performance doesn’t mean anything if you can’t truly access and profit from real estate or other business opportunities there.

 Every plot of land in Laos is technically owned by the state.
-Foreigners can only lease land for a period of up to 30 years.
+Foreigners can only lease land for a period of up to 50 years.
 Strangely enough, you can own houses and other types of real estate in Laos – yet not the land your property is built on.

 Do you really want to purchase a home when it’s at the mercy of someone else’s land though?

 Similar to other frontier markets, Laos just barely has a stock exchange.
-You can trade exactly seven companies on the Lao Securities Exchange.
-Most of them are quasi-public corporations including the state-owned oil firm and the electricity provider.
+You can trade exactly eleven companies on the Lao Securities Exchange.

 This means starting a business is the sole practical method of investing in Laos as a foreigner.
 You don’t have many options left in a country that bars foreign ownership and doesn’t have a stock market.